How to Spot a Counterfeit Morgan Silver Dollar

 Passed the weight and diameter check?
 Good.
 Now look at the coin itself.

-Genuine Morgan dollars have specific die characteristics that take real effort to replicate.
-Most counterfeiters don’t get them right.
-Here’s where to look with a 10x loupe, which should be in every collector’s kit.
-The Bausch & Lomb Hastings Triplet 10X is what I carry — about $35 and worth every cent.
+Genuine Morgans carry specific die characteristics that take real effort to replicate — and most counterfeiters don’t get them right.
+You’ll need a 10x loupe for this.
+The Bausch & Lomb Hastings Triplet 10X is what I carry, about $35, worth every cent.
+Here’s where to focus.

-Liberty’s hair above the ear: On a genuine Morgan, the hair strands above Liberty’s ear show fine, parallel lines with clear individual definition.
-Even on circulated examples, you can see where individual strands separate.
-On most counterfeits, that area is blurred.
-The lines merge into a soft, rounded texture.
-It looks like someone drew hair rather than engraved it.
+Liberty’s hair above the ear: On a genuine Morgan, those hair strands show fine, parallel lines with clear individual definition.
+Even on heavily circulated examples, you can see where individual strands separate.
+On most counterfeits, that area blurs — the lines merge into a soft, rounded texture that looks drawn rather than engraved.

-The LIBERTY headband: The lettering on Liberty’s headband should be sharp-edged with crisp serifs.
-On fakes, the letters are often slightly rounded at the edges or show a soft halo effect where the metal transitions from device to field.
+The LIBERTY headband: Lettering should be sharp-edged with crisp serifs.
+Fakes often show slightly rounded edges on the letters, or a soft halo effect where the metal transitions from device to field.

 Eagle feather definition on the reverse: The eagle’s breast feathers should show layered, distinct separation.
 Run your loupe slowly across the center breast area.
 Genuine coins show feather over feather with clear boundaries.
-Counterfeits flatten this into a textured blob.
+Counterfeits flatten this into a textured blob — you’ll know it when you see it.

 The most frequently counterfeited dates are the 1893-S, 1889-CC, 1895 (proof only — no business strike 1895 Philadelphia Morgan exists), and the 1879-CC.
-If someone is selling any of these at a price that seems reasonable, treat it as a fake until proven otherwise.
-No exceptions.
-An 1895 Philadelphia Morgan in any circulated grade is impossible — the only genuine examples are proofs, and they don’t show wear.
+If someone is selling any of these at a price that seems reasonable, treat it as fake until proven otherwise.
+An 1895 Philadelphia Morgan showing any wear is an automatic red flag — the only genuine examples are proofs.

 Modern Chinese Counterfeits — What They Get Wrong

-Burned by that fake 1881-S years ago, I’ve spent a lot of time studying exactly what the current generation of Chinese-manufactured fakes gets wrong.
-The answer is: more than you’d expect, once you know what to look for.
+After getting burned by that fake 1881-S, I spent a lot of time studying exactly what the current generation of Shenzhen-manufactured fakes consistently gets wrong.
+The answer is — more than you’d expect, once you know what to look for.

 The second major flaw is mintmark execution.
-Counterfeiters producing fake key dates often use the wrong mintmark punch style or place the mintmark in the wrong location relative to the wreath bow on the reverse.
-The 1893-S is a prime example.
-On a genuine 1893-S, the S mintmark has specific characteristics — a particular serif style, a particular lean, a particular position.
-Most 1893-S fakes I’ve examined use a mintmark that’s either too large, too upright, or shows the wrong serif form for that era’s San Francisco punch.
+Counterfeiters producing fake key dates frequently use the wrong punch style or drop the mintmark in the wrong position relative to the wreath bow on the reverse.
+The 1893-S is a prime example — the genuine S mintmark has a specific serif style, a specific lean, a specific position that most fake examples miss entirely.
+I’ve examined 1893-S fakes with mintmarks that are too large, too upright, or show the wrong serif form for what San Francisco was actually punching that year.

 • Wrong mintmark size relative to coin diameter